 With the opportunity cost, you will consider the fact that when you make a choice, you have to sacrifice other options.
 This helps make more economically accurate decisions that maximize your resources.

-Some would argue that opportunity costs are not “real” costs because they do not appear directly on a company’s financial statements.
-Because it is a relatively abstract concept, many companies, executives, and investors fail to take it into account in their day-to-day decision-making.
-However, in the long run, the opportunity cost can have a very large effect on the results achieved by individuals or companies.
+Some argue that opportunity costs are not “real” costs because they do not appear directly on a company’s financial statements.
+Because it is a relatively abstract concept, many companies fail to consider it in their day-to-day decision-making.
+In the long run, the opportunity cost can have a very large effect on the results achieved by individuals or companies.

 Knowing relative prices